 If you think your baby’s medication make baby sweating at night, consult your doctor.
 They can monitor your baby and change the type or dosage if necessary.

+Sweating is healthy for your baby as it is the only means that he can respond to the warm weather.
 It’s perfectly natural for you to worry about your baby sweating while sleeping.
 Follow the tips above to ensure your baby sleeps soundly.Baby Sweating